Travel Diseases 2025

 MERS: Middle East Respiratory Syndrome vaccines are not approved in 2025, but several vaccine candidates are being tested in clinical trials.

 Mpox: Mpox is caused by the mpox virus, and outbreaks began in May 2022 and continue in 2023.
-Authorized vaccines such as JYNNEOS® are offered in various countries in 2023.
+Authorized vaccines such as JYNNEOS® are available in various countries in 2023.

-Rift Valley Fever: Rift Valley Fever is a viral epidemic in Africa that can be fatal to humans.
+Rift Valley Fever: An epidemic in Africa that can be fatal to humans.
 As of 2023, no vaccines are available for human use.
 However, the ThVF vaccine candidate was found safe, well-tolerated, and immunogenic when administered as a single dose in this University of Oxford phase 1 study population.

 Rotavirus: Four rotavirus strains are WHO prequalified.

-Tick-borne Encephalitis: The tick-borne encephalitis virus is a member of the family Flavivirus.
+Tickborne encephalitis: The Tickborne encephalitis virus belongs to the family Flaviviridae.
 Four FDA-approved vaccines are currently available.

 Typhoid: Typhoid fever is a life-threatening infection caused by Salmonella Typhi.
 It is usually spread through contaminated food or water.
 One FDA-approved vaccine has been used for many years to prevent typhoid.

-Tuberculosis (TB) is a potentially severe infectious disease that mainly affects the lungs.
+Tuberculosis (TB) is a potentially severe infectious disease that primarily affects the lungs.
 The Bacillus Calmette-Guérin (BCG) vaccine helps prevent TB.

 West Nile Virus: Phoenix, Arizona, has become a West Nile Virus (WNV) hot spot in the U.S. in 2023.
 However, the U.S. FDA has not authorized a WNV vaccine for prevention.